- This event has passed.

 Dr. Quinn Kennedy

-Sneaky peaks and foggy vision: what they tell us about who decides to land under IFR conditions
+Sneaky peaks and foggy vision: Who decides to land in IMC

 Dr. Kennedy will describe recent studies conducted at the Stanford University/VA Aviation Research Lab that have investigated how pilot age, expertise, and visual function influence the decision to land under simulated IFR weather conditions.